Not with a bang, but with a whimper.

 I wrote an article for Artvoice a while back on how to decorate one’s office/cubicle, a subtle art to be sure.
 Just what does one want to represent?
 And how to do this?
 For now, my trappings are all hidden away.
 As I assert myself in the new space with time, though, these question will raise themselves again.

-3 replies on “Not with a bang, but with a whimper.”
+3 responses to “Not with a bang, but with a whimper.”

 I’ve moved offices so many times since I started at ECMC that I’ve completely lost interest in any sort of cubicle decoration.
 To be fair, I was directly involved in the creation of my most recent office area, and so I had input on things like lighting, paint, etc…